lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

 #### Directly load Linux to DDR RAM

- The pre-built FPGA bitstream has a jump program as the 1st stage bootloader (in an on-chip BRAM) which just jump to DDR RAM.
+The pre-built FPGA bitstream has a jump program as the 1st stage bootloader (in an on-chip BRAM) which just jumps to DDR RAM.
 We need to load the Linux image to the DDR RAM.

     osd-cli
     osd> reset -halt
     osd> terminal 2
     osd> mem loadelf boot.bin 3
     osd> start

 The terminal should again boot Linux.
 To update the image simply perform the same action again.